crickets-and-comb/bfb_delivery/docs/split_chunked_route.rst

 Number of workbooks
 ~~~~~~~~~~~~~~~~~~~

-You can optionally specify how many workbooks you want to split the route into by passing the argument :code:`num_workbooks`.
+You can optionally specify how many workbooks you want to split the route into by passing the argument :code:`n_books`.
 The default is 4, meaning the route will be split into 4 workbooks, each with a unique set of driver routes, for 4 staff members to upload.

 .. code:: python

-    split_chunked_route(input_path="path/to/input.xlsx", num_workbooks=3)
+    split_chunked_route(input_path="path/to/input.xlsx", n_books=3)

 .. code:: bash

-    split_chunked_route --input_path path/to/input.xlsx --num_workbooks 3
+    split_chunked_route --input_path path/to/input.xlsx --n_books 3

 Output directory
 ~~~~~~~~~~~~~~~~